jonathanyfang/Simple-Search-Engine/README.md

-# CS50 TSE
+# CS50 TSE, Fall 2022
-## Jonathan Fang (jonathanyfang)
+## Jonathan Fang (github user: jonathanyfang)

-The assignment and Specs are in a [public repo](https://github.com/cs50-2022-fall/tse).
-Do not clone that repo; view it on GitHub.
-Watch there for any commits that may represent updates to the assignment or specs.
+Detailed descriptions of each part are included in the `README.md` and other md files in each subdirectory.

-Assumed that any seedURL inputs for crawler were already normalized.
+Assumptions so far: Assumed that any seedURL inputs for crawler were already normalized.
 The normalizeURL function provided caused a memory leak.

 * [Lab 4 (crawler)](https://github.com/cs50-2022-fall/tse/tree/main/crawler)
 * [Lab 5 (indexer)](https://github.com/cs50-2022-fall/tse/tree/main/indexer)